tylergross97/pdx_somatic_variant_calling/README.md

 HAMA_ID shows which variants fall into known high-risk HAMA regions from Jo et al. (2019).

-If a variant's HAMA_ID is . or missing, it means the variant does NOT overlap any known HAMA high-risk region.
+If a variant's HAMA_ID is '.', it means the variant does NOT overlap any known HAMA high-risk region.
 This is likely going to the case for the majority of variants.

 ```
  bcftools query -f '%CHROM\t%POS\t%REF\t%ALT\t%INFO/HAMA_ID\n' IU112_S101.filtered.hama_annotated.vcf.gz | head